What Is Impressionism in Art & Film? Definition & Examples

 Color as Emotional Texture

-In Amélie (2001, UGC-Fox Distribution), director Jean-Pierre Jeunet and cinematographer Bruno Delbonnel craft a whimsical, romanticized version of Paris through saturated colors and stylized lighting.
+In Amélie (2001, UGC-Fox Distribution), director Jean-Pierre Jeunet and cinematographer Bruno Delbonnel craft a romanticized version of Paris through saturated colors and stylized lighting.

 A woman in a red dress crouches on a footbridge over a sunlit canal surrounded by green trees